jsborjesson/dotfiles/README.md

 done on Linux, and I haven't found any issues with it.
 The only real difference is that you can do things like `mv MyFile.txt myfile.txt` directly, having to do a temporary rename pisses me off.

-`brew doctor` will put up a warning but everything seems to work fine.